Health & Wellbeing

 -

-The Child Disability Register is register of children and young people, aged 0 to 19, who live in Sheffield and have a disability or life-altering medical condition.
+The Child Disability Register is register of children and young people, aged 0 to 25, who live in Sheffield and have a disability or life-altering medical condition.
 Registration is voluntary.
-All families on the register receive the “What’s Going On” newsletter and information about disability services in Sheffield.
 The register is used to plan for the future across all services for children and young people with disabilities in Sheffield.